tripledio/tripledio.github.io/_posts/2019-04-09-event-storming-a-restaurant.md

 ## On Aggregates

 The DDD aficionado's will have noticed that I have tried not to mention aggregates.
 This was intentional.
 An aggregate has a definition that's too strict and this might stifle conversation, make it harder for people to explore a model.
+Same goes for Actors.
 That is why you can see "Aggregate" between quotes in Alberto's universal picture.
 Remember not to get hung up on formal definitions.
 In Event Storming, an Aggregate is just a yellow sticky...

 ## Conclusion